visfest/topics2015/README.md

 # topics2015
-A place to collaborate on session topics for the 2015 d3.unconf
+This is a place to collaborate on session topics for the 2015 d3.unconf

+Please add ideas to the topic-suggestions.md file to get the brainstorming started.
+On Saturday morning, we'll open up the whiteboards and